Cray-HPE/docs-csm/operations/validate_csm_health.md

 The return code of the script is zero if all hardware checks run and pass, non-zero if not.
 On errors or failures, the script will print the path to the hardware checks log file for the administrator to inspect.
+See the [Flags Set For Nodes In HSM](../troubleshooting/known_issues/flags_set_for_nodes_in_hsm.md) documentation for more information about common types of hardware check failures.

 ## 3 Software Management Services (SMS) health checks